kabiiQ/FBK/files/commands/doc/Command List.md

 | `value` | Integer | The new value for premieres.
 Leave blank to check current value.
 #### -- `/yt creation`

-- Post on initial stream creation
+- Post on initial stream creation (when the stream is first scheduled)

 | Option | Type | Description
 | ---    | ---  | ---